 90 minutes is the length of time it is suggested we stop using devices before bed.
 However, I’m realistic that may not be doable for some families.
 Try to aim for at least 30 minutes before bed or naptime when you make a point of turning off all electronic devices.
 Spend that time reading stories, talking, cuddling or playing quiet games instead.

 Believe me I am no saint!
-Those that watch my Instagram Stories will indeed see my wee monkey watching his iPad before bed, but after doing this research I too am going to make a conscious effort to put the iPad away earlier and let that beautiful Glow Dreaming do its magic!
+Those that watch my Instagram Stories will indeed see my wee monkey watching his iPad before bed, but after doing this research I too am going to make a conscious effort to put the iPad away earlier and let that beautiful Sleepytot Ultimate Sleep Aid do its magic!

-What is this Glow Dreaming I mention? - The Glow Dreaming Sleep Aid is another great way to improve your child’s sleep.
-Designed as a vaporiser, night-light and white noise all-in-one tool, Glow Dreaming uses red light therapy to help promote the development of melatonin.
+What is this Ultimate Sleep Aid I mention?
+The Ultimate Sleep Aid is another great way to improve your child’s sleep.
+Designed as a vaporiser, night-light and white noise all-in-one tool, The Ultimate Sleep Aid uses red light therapy to help promote the development of melatonin.
 This effectively counteracts the effects of the white and blue light from electronic devices, encouraging a much better sleep.

-You can find out more about Glow Dreaming here in our shop, including why these three combined sleep aids work perfectly together.
+You can find out more about The Ultimate Sleep Aid here in our shop, including why these three combined sleep aids work perfectly together.